New to carnivorous plants? Start here!

 Always buy carnivorous plant seed from reputable specialist nurseries, or from trusted private growers.
 Buying from anywhere else (especially eBay!), you run the risk of being scammed with fake seeds or - worse - inadvertently contributing to poaching from the wild.

-- Venus flytrap seeds: Requires patience, but it can be very rewarding to grow your own Venus flytraps from tiny seedlings!
+- Venus flytraps: Requires patience, but it can be very rewarding to grow your own Venus flytraps from tiny seedlings!

-- Sarracenia pitcher plant seeds: These seeds are from open-pollinated hybrids, making this a fantastic opportunity to grow your own genetically-unique trumpet pitchers!
+- Sarracenia pitcher plants: Many nurseries sell seeds that are from open-pollinated hybrids, making it a fantastic opportunity to grow your own genetically-unique trumpet pitchers!

-Other good options include specialist carnivorous plant nurseries, society-run seed banks, and exchanges in active carnivorous plant groups on social networks.
+Other good options include society-run seed banks, and exchanges in active carnivorous plant groups on social networks.

 9. Where can I get purified water?